zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 - z/OS UNIX System Services enabled
 - Integrated Cryptographic Service Facility (ICSF) configured and started

   ICSF is required for Node.js to operate successfully on z/OS.
-If you have not configured your z/OS environment for ICSF, see [z/OS Cryptographic Services ICSF Administrators Guide](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.1.0/com.ibm.zos.v2r1.csfb300/toc.htm).
+If you have not configured your z/OS environment for ICSF, see [Cryptographic Services ICSF: System Programmer's Guide](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.csfb200/abstract.htm).
 To see whether ICSF has been started, check whether the started task `ICSF` or `CSF` is active.

 ## Installing the PAX edition of Node.js - z/OS